16 Cool Things To Do In Chicago (Most For Free)

 Volleyball courts at North Avenue Beach

 As the waterfront is over 30 kilometers (19 miles) long walking the whole way will take a very long time.
 So you may want to rent a bike to explore.
-There is a company called Divvybikes that have stations where you can pick up bikes around the city.
-You can get a day pass for 15 USD with unlimited 3 hour rides for 24 hours.
-So every 3 hours you have to return the bike to a designated location then you can take it out again for another 3 hours.
+There is a company called Divvybikes that has stations where you can pick up bikes around the city.

-5. Chicago Theater
+5. Check out the iconic Chicago Theater

 The Chicago Theater is a legendary theater located in downtown Chicago.
 The theater has a very unique old-style marquee that lights up at night and it is one of the iconic and cool things to do in Chicago at night.
-The theater was built in 1921 and is a performing arts venue hosting concerts, comedy acts, magic shows and much more.

-The Chicago theater at night
+Chicago Theater at night

 Lincoln Park named after President Abraham Lincoln, is the largest park in Chicago and stretches for more than 11 kilometers (6.8 miles) along the shore of Lake Michigan.
 It is also located within the popular neighborhood called Lincoln Park.